sigstore/sigstore-blog/content/proving-what-agents-did.md

 }
 ```

-`tlogEntries` is empty because this is a keyed bundle — the long-lived key is its own anchor, so there's no Rekor entry.
-(In nono's keyless flow, signing from CI via GitHub Actions OIDC, that array carries the Rekor inclusion proof and `verificationMaterial` carries a Fulcio certificate instead of a public-key hint.)
+`tlogEntries` is empty because audit attestations use long-lived keyed signing — the key is its own anchor, and there is no Rekor entry.
+Keyless signing (OIDC via GitHub Actions, Fulcio short-lived certificate, Rekor inclusion proof) is what nono uses for a different trust operation: signing the instruction files and packs an agent reads before it runs.
+For audit attestations, the trust anchor is the key you generated and pinned; for pack provenance, it's the identity recorded in the transparency log at publish time.
+Both use the same Sigstore bundle format, but with different `verificationMaterial`.

 If you decode that `payload` (it's base64url over the in-toto Statement), here is the actual statement — and notice the subject digest is the session's Merkle root (`48b9c38f…`, the same `Root:` from `audit show`):